cheery/spirthon/DEV.md

 I hope the result type and id fields are correct.
 They denote when an instruction returns a value.
 Somewhat useful detail for anything that processes the code.

 Additionally I wonder what to do with fields that allow masking on themselves.
 Maybe they need to be specified separately in the generator.
 Added FunctionControlMask to masks.
 I'll see how it goes.
+## Decoding & Encoding

+There's the question what to do when you see a bad instruction.
+It could be the decoding is used to just analyse the source code, so it may make sense to just pass the bad instructions through.
+I put the traceback message into the unknown instruction, so it gives a cue if the decoding actually failed.

+SPIR-V seems to be slightly easier to encode than it is to decode.
+There's not big difference in that though.
+If I improved my decoder a bit, it might become about as simple as my decoder.

+I like the SPIR-V string encoding/decoding a lot.
+It's simpler than I had thought it would be after reading the spec.

+It seems that my encoder and decoder works now.
+The decoder manages to decode all instructions in my sample files.
+I used the decoder to check that the encoder works too.